 The Centers for Disease Control and Prevention (CDC) recommends that people seek healthy ways to cope with stress.
 For 26.3% of participants in our study, streaming was not their go-to method of stress management.
 However, 45.3% said they were more likely to stream during times of stress.

 Is Streaming a Helpful Coping Mechanism?

 The entertainment industry has changed quite a bit with the evolution of online streaming.
-Because of companies like Netflix and Hulu, sitting down to watch an episode or six is easy and can be done from almost anywhere.
+Because of companies like Netflix and Hulu and available TV guides that help streamers know what’s on and when sitting down to watch an episode or six is easy and can be done from almost anywhere.
 But should a person who is experiencing stress in their everyday life use streaming to cope?